-Ever since publishing the original tutorial on luminosity masks in 2006, I've been very much aware of the impact they can have on an individual's photography.
+Since publishing the original tutorial on luminosity masks in 2006, I've been very much aware of the impact they can have on an individual's photography.
 Many people have written to tell me how useful these methods have been to them (see user comments below) as well as to ask for help learning these techniques and incorporating them in their workflow.
 Luminosity masks make photographers more creative, and over the years I have offered actions, tutorials, and luminosity mask panels to make them easy to use.
 The latest offerings are below.
 Some are free and others are relatively inexpensive.
-They work equally well on Mac and Windows computers and there are options that work for Photoshop CC, Photoshop CS6, and Photoshop Elements.
+They work equally well on Mac and Windows computers.
 All items are provided via a download link sent to the email address you enter when purchasing.

 I've also partnered with Sean Bagshaw who has created several excellent video series to explain luminosity masks and related techniques.
 His videos can be purchased below as well.
-Other international partners include André Distel in Germany, Antonio J. Prado in Spain, Rafael Coutinho in France, Roy Yuan in China, Isabella Tabacci in Italy, and Mihaly Tomka in Hungary.
+Other international partners include André Distel in Germany, Antonio J. Prado in Spain, Rafael Coutinho in France, Roy Yuan in China, and Isabella Tabacchi in Italy.
 The buttons below provide access to the panel along with the teaching materials they have developed in these different languages.

-Purchase the TK7 panel for Photoshop CC and Sean's TK7 Video Guide in one package and save 15%.
+Purchase the TK8 plugin panel for Photoshop and Sean's TK8 Video Guide in one package and save 15%.

 With nearly 20 years experience, Sean Bagshaw has collected a wealth of knowledge about photography.
 His artistic approach to image development makes use of many specialized techniques that infuse his pictures with light, color, and drama.
 In this newest video series, he takes you step by step through some of his favorite methods for creating the best light using Photoshop.
 The ultimate goal is to help you discover your own personal interpretation of the light and to find new ways to bring balance, creativity, and excitement to your photographs.
 Watch samples.